-The VAZ Survey questionnaire focuses on working conditions that are relevant when waiving the the recording of working time in banks.
-The central contents of the questionnaire were determined in 2020/2021 via interviews with bank employees.
-Read more in this article.
+The healthy@work questionnaire focuses on working conditions in banks.
+The key content of the questionnaire was determined in 2020/2021 through interviews with bank employees.

 The questionnaire is about...

-- ...the work situation -> how good are the relevant framework conditions at work?
+• ...the work situation -> how good are the relevant framework conditions at work?

-- ...the behavior in everyday work -> how health-promoting or health critical is the handling of workloads in everyday life?
+• ...the behavior in everyday work -> how health-promoting or health critical is the handling of workloads in everyday life?

-- ...the health
+• ...the health

 These nine topics are mapped in the so-called impact model: